aws/aws-cdk-rfcs/text/00110-cli-framework-compatibility-strategy.md

 ### Why is it OK to enforce this requirement?

 - We want to migrate most of the functionality to the framework.
 Making CLI upgrades especially safe.
-- Users tend to upgrade the CLI before upgrading the framework.
+- As an educated guess, we think users tend to upgrade the CLI before upgrading the framework.
 - We sometimes require that even now, and we haven't seen any backlash due to that.

 #### Why is it **NOT** OK to enforce this requirement?